criscola/kubernetes-dbaas/docs/sysadmin_guide.md

 You could implement alerts on malfunctioning Database resources by watching Database events.
 You can find a complete list of Reasons and Messages [here](../pkg/typeutil/constants.go).
-Alternatively, if you find this too granular, you can simply watch the `.status.conditions[*].status.type: Ready` field and check whether `.status.conditions[*].status.status` equals `False`, if it does, the Database instance is in an error state, and that could generate an alert.
+Alternatively, if you find this too granular, you can simply watch the `.status.conditions[*].status.type: Ready` field and check whether `.status.conditions[*].status.status` equals `"False"`, if it does, the Database instance is in an error state, and that could generate an alert.